 Finally, if you have a marketing automation system AND a separate CRM system, then it’s guaranteed that the integration is finicky or pretty dismal at best.
 Everyone is happy in isolation with their kingdoms, but very few are actually looking at the end-to-end process of how you qualify and nurture leads.

 We think one of the big problems underlying all of this is the inability to interact with the prospect with context.

 Here is how you could empower both your marketing and sales teams with Evalinator:

-As is evident, X, Y, and Z are options that indicate a higher level commitment.
-For example, provide more information on budget and project need, ask other members of their team to get involved, agree to a short term goal to do something, etc.
+As is evident, X, Y, and Z are options that indicate a higher level of commitment.
+For example, provide more information on budget and project needs, ask other members of their team to get involved, agree to a short-term goal to do something, etc.

 All of this can still happen through your marketing automation system.
 You can compliment that with a little bit of manual touch for more promising leads.